felixlimanta/hpc_lecture/final_report/README.md

     - Outputs number of steps to convergence, elapsed time, and the sums of the absolute values of `u`, `v`, and `p` for quick sanity check.
     - Exports figure as `fig_python.png`.
 2. `02_navier_stokes.cpp`: Port of `01_navier_stokes.py` to C++.
-    - Slower than Python version, due to Numpy operations ported naively.
     - Results (`u`, `v`, `p`) are saved as `02_navier_stokes.out`.
     - `plot.py`: Plots Navier-Stokes calculation results
     - Exports figure as `fig_cpp.png` with `plot.py`.